luigi-project/luigi-micro-frontend-application/README.md

 ## Contributing

-To contribute to this project or Luigi itself, first read our [contribution guidelines](https://github.com/SAP/luigi/blob/main/CONTRIBUTING.md).
+To contribute to this project or Luigi itself, first read our [contribution guidelines](https://github.com/luigi-project/luigi/blob/main/CONTRIBUTING.md).

 ## License

-Copyright (c) 2020 SAP SE or an SAP affiliate company.
-All rights reserved.
-This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.
+Please see our [LICENSE](LICENSE) for copyright and license information.